 Survival Guide For the Classroom

 As you sit down to plan your lessons for the first week of kindergarten, remember to keep it simple.
-You’ll be spending a lot of time on routines, procedures, and learning how to transition from one activity to the next.
+You'll be spending a lot of time on routines, procedures, and teaching how to transition from one activity to the next.